Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 1 Economic Performance 201-1 Direct economic value generated and distributed

-2 Community/Society 201-1 Total amount invested in the community where the target beneficiaries are externa
+2 Community/Society 201-1 Total amount invested in the community where the target beneficiaries are external to the listed issuer

-3 Anti-Corruption 205-2 % of employees that have received training on anti-corruption by employee category
+3 Anti-Corruption 205-2 Percentage of employees who have received training on anti-corruption by employee category

 205-3 Confirmed incidents of corruption and action taken